 I canned two dozen half pint jars of jalepenos.
 I followed the processing time of the recipe of 10 minutes.
 I have since read on other sites that I should have increased the time an additional ten minutes for altitude adjustment.
-Everything is sealed, but I am worried about botulism now.
-Do you think it was heated properly being small jars or do I have to start over?

 You do not say which canning method you used but water bath canning is safe for peppers.
 Most canning instructions sites are stating the following: Process pickled peppers in pints or half pints 10 minutes.

 Time given is for an elevation of 1000 feet or less.
 Don't forget to adjust your time for your altitude.